PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 decreases from 52 to 51.
 No real-model conversion was repeated because this is a straight-line orchestration-only extraction with complete context, option, order, schema, identity, nested-route, and boundary coverage.

+## Late final shape/boundary composite characterization

+The current 51-result inventory exposes one closed terminal sequence: late reshape/shuffle/attention/window cleanup, indexed final shape/activation convergence, and final boundary Slice/Concat cleanup.
+New characterization fixes their exact order, shared ModelIR/LayoutState identity, the terminal callback-bearing recovery context, all nested result schemas, the eleven-key convergence mapping, and the optional layout guards on both sides.

+The convergence stage is also required to keep one differentially updated `ModelIRGraphIndex` across pruning, static-shape reconciliation, dynamic Reshape resolution, HardSwish metadata repair, and activation fusion.
+The planned extraction therefore moves that implementation to a dedicated pass module while retaining lowerer compatibility wrappers, then composes the three public owners without changing graph behavior.
+Production is unchanged at this checkpoint.
+Focused and complete affected sequential characterization report `1 passed, 1 xfailed` and `402 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.